jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 and ranges of versions of packages.

-If you have a `package.json` file in your directory and you run `npm install`, then npm will look at the dependencies that are listed in that file and download the latest versions satisfying [semver rules][1] for all of those.
+If you have a `package.json` file in your directory and you run `npm install`, npm will look at the dependencies that are listed in that file and download the latest versions satisfying [semver rules][1] for all of those.